DeSantis Signs Bills to Restrict Vaccine Mandates in Florida

 "Does this bill truly attempt to keep Floridians safe, or was it crafted to kick off a presidential campaign for our governor?" asked Democrat State Rep. Angie Nixon, per WTVJ.

-Separately, lawmakers passed a bill to strip the state's surgeon general of their authority to mandate vaccinations.
+Separately, lawmakers passed a bill to strip the state's surgeon general of his or her authority to mandate vaccinations.

 Republicans also approved a bill directing the state to begin a withdrawal from the federal Occupational Safety and Health Administration (OSHA) by January and develop a state-led replacement.